Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 ![commit trailer](https://i.imgur.com/idXXTnz.png)

-The “firstName”, “lastName”, and “\<emailAddress\>” should be the information your pair uses for their GitHub account.
+The `firstName`, `lastName`, and `<emailAddress>` should be the information your pair uses for their GitHub account.
 You can include additional co-authors by adding them to a new line in the commit message.

 Using `git log` you should see: